Corona Spousal Support Attorney

 Temporary spousal support, also known as pendente lite spousal support, is ordered during the life of a divorce.
-Temporary spousal support is not automatically ordered by the court from the outset of a divorce.
+Temporary spousal support in Corona is not automatically ordered by the court from the outset of a divorce.
 A party must affirmatively file for a request for temporary spousal support.
 Typically, the party that needs financial support to make ends meet will be the one who files.
 The filing party must prove to the court a need for spousal support and the other party’s ability to pay spousal support to which the court will base their decision upon an income comparison between the parties using the adopted spousal support guideline called the “Santa Clara Guideline.”

 Once obtaining the necessary financial information from the Income and Expense Declarations provided by both parties, the court will input that information into two county-wide used programs known as “X-spouse” or “DISSOMASTER” to calculate the guideline amount for temporary spousal support.
 The temporary guideline spousal support amount is typically higher than the permanent spousal support amount post-divorce because the assumption is that a party has an increased need during the pendency of a divorce.
 As a result, providing accurate financial information on the Income and Expense Declarations is crucial.
 At Wilkinson & Finkbeiner, our attorneys have access to DISSOMASTER which allows us to estimate the amount of temporary spousal support that might be ordered by the court.

 The preparation and strategy for acquiring or defending a request for spousal support takes great skill and experience.
 It is helpful to have the advice of an Corona Family Law Attorney in these cases, early on.